 Brakes can fade or fail from excessive heat caused by using them too much and not relying on the engine braking effect.
 Brake fade is also affected by adjustment.

 15 / 25

-B. On tractor-trailer vehicles, continue to step on and off the brake pedal until the parking brake valve pops out.
+A. On single vehicles, continue to step on and off the brake pedal until the parking brake valve pops out.

-D. On single vehicles, continue to step on and off the brake pedal until the parking brake valve pops out.
+C. On tractor-trailer vehicles, continue to step on and off the brake pedal until the parking brake valve pops out.

 On both tractor-trailers and single vehicles, to test whether the spring brakes will come on automatically, use the same method you use for testing the low air pressure warning signal: Step on and off the brake pedal, this time until you reach an even lower psi reading and the parking brake valve closes or pops out.